Download Itinerary

 Included Meal(s): Breakfast and Dinner

-This morning we include a half-day guided tour of , one of Spain's most sacred sites, set in beautiful mountains about 1 hour's drive from Barcelona.
-Long before we reach Montserrat, we will see the jagged silhouette of the great peak, and understand how it got its name ('serrat' means 'serrated).
-This massive rock fortress is dotted with paths, stairs, caves, chapels and hermitages.
-We drive through the Montserrat Natural Park and up to the Sanctuary, around 725m (2,380 feet) above sea level.
-On a clear day you will see breath-taking panoramas of the Pyrenees.
+This morning we include a half-day guided tour of one of Spain's most sacred sites, set in beautiful mountains about one hour's drive from Barcelona.
+Long before we reach Montserrat, we will see the jagged silhouette of the great peak and understand how it got its name ('serrat' means 'serrated).
+This massive rock fortress is dotted with paths, stairs, caves, chapels, and hermitages.
+We drive through the Montserrat Natural Park and up to the Sanctuary, located at 725m (2,380 feet) above sea level.
+On a clear day you will see breathtaking panorama of the Pyrenees.

-We will arrive at the Sanctuary, where we can visit the Royal Basilica and the Chapel of Our Lady of Montserrat.
-Inside the Chapel is the famous 12th century Romanesque carved wood statue of La Moreneta (the Black Virgin).
-La Moreneta is the patron saint of Catalonia, and is a presence strongly felt and revered.
-This celebrated statue has made The Royal Basilica one of the most important pilgrimage sites in Spain.
+Arriving at the Sanctuary, we visit the Royal Basilica and the Chapel of Our Lady of Montserrat.
+Inside the chapel is the famous 12th century Romanesque carved wood statue of La Moreneta (the Black Virgin).
+La Moreneta is the patron saint of Catalonia and is a presence strongly felt and revered; indeed this celebrated statue has made the Royal Basilica one of the most important pilgrimage sites in Spain.
 The tour also includes entrance to an interesting audiovisual exhibition ("Montserrat Portes Endins"), and the chance to taste four locally-produced liquors.

 We return to Barcelona with time at leisure.